 Integral Enhanced Child Restraint System shall also fulfil the minimum and maximum dimensions of shoulder height, for any stature within the size range declared by the manufacturer.

-Integral Enhanced Child Restraint Systems that feature an impact shield shall be capable of being adjusted to fulfil:
+Integral Enhanced Child Restraint Systems that feature an impact shield shall also be capable of being adjusted to fulfil:

 (a) The 5th percentile upper leg thickness and 5th percentile abdomen depth, simultaneously to the 5th percentile shoulder height;

-(b) The 95th percentile upper leg thickness and 95th percentile abdomen depth, simultaneously to the 95th percentile shoulder breadth, hip breadth and sitting height.
+(b) The 95th percentile upper leg thickness and 95th percentile abdomen depth, simultaneously to the 95th percentile shoulder height, shoulder breadth, hip breadth and sitting height.

 For any stature within the size range declared by the manufacturer.